megat69/AlgorithmicEditor/README.md

 - `:s` - Save : Saves the program **to your clipboard**.
 This will be changed in the future.
 - `:o` - Open : Opens a program **from your clipboard**, ***and overwrites the old one without saving***.
 This will be changed in the future.
 - `:p` - Compile to C++ : Transpiles your code into C++. **Copies the program to the clipboard, overriding what may be inside.** *Note that the transpilation isn't perfect, it is more of a means to test your algorithm quickly than having to rewrite it entirely in another language.*
-- `:h` - Toggle namespace std : Toggles whether to use the `std` namespace in the C++ code.
+- `:j` - Toggle namespace std : Toggles whether to use the `std` namespace in the C++ code.
 If true, all `std::` calls will be replaced by a `using namespace std;` at the top of the program.
 False by default.
-- `:d` - Docstring : Quickly adds all the functions comments at the end of the current line to improve function creation efficiency.
+- `:h` - Commands list : Lists all existing commands, either built-in or from plugins.

 ***FRANÇAIS***
 Vous pouvez utiliser des commandes qui auront un effet syr votre code.
 Ces commandes sont déclenchées par l'appui sur la touche du symbole de commande (`:` par défaut), suivi de la touche assignée, puis par l'appui sur la touche Entrée.<br>